damikun/trouble-training/README.md

 ##### Docker images

-In folder `/Docker` you can find prepared images for:
+In the `/Docker` folder you will find prepared images for:
-- `Elasticsearch` - Elastic, Kibana, OtelCollector, APMserver, Logstash
+- `Elasticsearch` - Elastic, Kibana, OtelCollector, APMserver, Logstash.
 - `Beats` - FileBeat, HeartBeat, MetricBeat, PacketBeat
 - `PostgresSQL` - Database

-In each folder you will find `docker-compose.yml` and you need to run `docker-compose up` command from your terminal.
-The setup was tested on WSL Docer Desktop.
+In each folder you will find `docker-compose.yml` and you need to run the command `docker-compose up` in your terminal.
+The setup has been tested on WSL Docer Desktop.

 </br>

 ##### Setup Database

-Make sure PostgreSQL is running.
-The following main and related databases need to be configured:
+Make sure that PostgreSQL is running.
+The following empty databases need to be manualy created:

 *APIServer Database*
 ```sh